-Undertow: My Escape from the Fundamentalism and Cult Control of The Way International, Charlene L. Edge, Memoir, includes 31 photos
+Undertow: My Escape from the Fundamentalism and Cult Control of The Way International

-On April 5, 2017, The Annual 2017 Florida Authors and Publishers Association President’s Book Awards recognized Undertow: My Escape from the Fundamentalism and Cult Control of The Way International by Charlene L. Edge, in the category of Autobiography/Memoir, as a Gold medal winner.
+Gold medal winner.
+The Annual 2017 Florida Authors and Publishers Association President’s Book Awards recognized Undertow: My Escape from the Fundamentalism and Cult Control of The Way International by Charlene L. Edge, in the category of Autobiography/Memoir.

 Published by New Wings Press, LLC

 Gold Medal Winner for Autobiography/Memoir, 2017 Florida Authors and Publishers Association (FAPA)